teannacottey/Snowflake_Crime_Data_ETL_Pipeline/README.md

 ## ETL Pipeline

-Using the 'Crime ETL Pipeline.ipynb' file, run all blocks of code in order to recreate the ETL pipeline.
+Using the 'Crime ETL Pipeline.ipynb' file, run all blocks of code in Snowflake, in order to recreate the ETL pipeline.

+**Note: Access to the s3 bucket is dependent on providing the Ingestion Engineer with the STORAGE_AWS_IAM_USER_ARN and STORAGE_AWS_EXTERNAL_ID property values, produced by the DESC INTEGRATION CRIME_S3_INTEGRATION; and account permissions being granted.

 ## Technologies Used